niklasramo/palikka/README.md

 ###.Deferred.prototype.then()

 Chain deferreds.
-This method will create and return a new Deferred instance that is contigent on the instantiating Deferred instance.
+This method returns a new Deferred instance which is contigent on the instantiating Deferred instance.
 The new Deferred instance has two optional callback functions as it's arguments: *done* and *fail*.
-The fate of the previous Deferred instance will determine which callback will be executed.
+The fate of the instantiating Deferred instance will determine which callback will be executed.
 When either of the callbacks is excecuted the new Deferred instance is resolved/rejected with the callback function's return value.
 If the return value is also a Deferred instance the new Deferred instance is resolved/rejected based on the fate of that Deferred.
 Rejection will bubble all the way down to the last link of the chain.
 Yep, it's like inception for deferreds.

 **Syntax**